-Class XIII: SPECIAL PROJECT - DESIGNED FROM BEGINNING TO END;
+Class XIII: SPECIAL PROJECT - DESIGNED FROM BEGINNING TO

 Entries in this class must be designed and made by the exhibitor.
 A description of the design inspiration and process in text, drawings, and/or photos must be provided with the entry.
 The item may be made of either: 1) fibers of animal or plant material raised or grown by the exhibitor or (2) purchased.
 The item may NOT be made from a commercial pattern.
 Each entry must be constructed using one or more fiber and/or textile techniques (e.g. knitting, weaving, crochet, felting, etc).
 Items are judged on creativity, originality, and design excellence.
-No Lot needs to be specified for this Class.
+No Lot this Class.

-Class XIV: YOUTH DIVI-SION (16 AND YOUNGER) Lots (Class XIV):
+Class XIV: YOUTH DIVI-SION (16 AND YOUNG-ER)

+Lots (Class XIV):

-- a.
+a.
 Handspun Yarn (minimum 10 yards, skeined)

 - b.
 Hand Knitting

 - c.
 Crochet

 - d.
 Weaving

 - e.
-Felting
+Feltina

 - f.
 Other